Dasharo/docs/docs/dasharo-tools-suite/documentation.md

 flashrom.
 There are also other false negative errors and unknowns, which we trying to fix to improve user experience.

-Always check `results` file to confirm quality of your HCL report.
+Always check `results` file to confirm the quality of your HCL report.
 Sample content of such file may look as follows:

 ```text